rajprins/mule-rpi/README.md

 # mule-rpi

-Scripts for installing and configuring Mule runtime on a Raspberry Pi model 3/3B/3B+
+Scripts for installing and configuring Mule runtime on a Raspberry Pi model 3/3B/3B+.
+Do not use on older models of the Raspberry Pi.

 ### Usage
 If your Raspberry Pi has an active internet connection, you can download and run these scripts directly from the Rpi.